serenity-is/blog/2017-08-08-what-is-in-premium.md

 *StartSharp* is premium version of our free *Serene* template.

-It includes everything Serene has, in addition to extra samples, features and modules.
+It includes everything that Serene has, in addition to extra samples, features and modules.

 We're regularly adding extra content into *StartSharp*.

 > Some of these like *card view* are sponsored by our customers.
-We'd like to thank them for letting us share them with community.
+We'd like to thank them for letting us to share with community.

-Here is a list of what is currently available in StartSharp...
+Here is the list of what is currently available in StartSharp...

 ## Background Task System

 You might want to run some process periodically, e.g. daily, or every three hours.

-Even though you could use Scheduled Tasks in Windows, this would require manually configuring such tasks in every server you install your application.
+Even though you could use Scheduled Tasks in Windows, this would require manual configuring such tasks in every server you install your application.

 Windows service is another option but comes with its own set of problems.